QBobWatson/ipe2tikz/README.md

 ### The TikZ stylesheet `tikz.isy`

-This file makes ipe use TikZ's styles for almost everything it can draw.
+This file makes Ipe use TikZ's styles for almost everything it can draw.
 Among other things, this file contains:

 + Color definitions for the built-in colors from `xcolor`.